Sage-Bionetworks/schematic/docs/source/validation_rules.rst

 - Controlling ``required`` through the validation rule will also impact Manifest formatting (in terms of required column highlighting).

-  - To check that ``required`` rules are working as expected, one could generate all impacted manifests and check the formatting is as expected.
+  - To verify that the ``required`` rule is working as expected, you can generate all impacted manifests—required, and columns should appear highlighted in light blue.

 Examples: